muratk5n/thirdwave/en/README.md

 collaboration between different nations, said Nabil Nuaim, Saudi Aramco’s chief digital officer...
-Nuaim also said that Aramco is looking at options to reduce the cost of hydrogen production and transport, and the company is checking whether existing pipelines and infrastructure are sufficient enough for the future"
+Nuaim also said that Aramco is looking at options to reduce the cost of hydrogen production and transport, and the company is checking.. existing pipelines"

 ---